jwryan9/jwryan-org/src/index.md

 I have experience building web applications, cloud APIs, and data pipelines.

-In my freetime I enjoy snowboarding, fishing, and hanging out with my dog Harlow 🐕.
+In my free time I enjoy snowboarding 🏂, fishing 🎣, and training my dog Harlow 🐕.

 Feel free to connect with me on [LinkedIn](https://linkedin.com/in/jason-ryan-758339b3).
 Or email me at [jason@jwryan.org](mailto:jason@jwryan.org).